 - Make sure the files you submit can be processed by just calling scala <<filename.scala>> on the commandline.
 Use the template files provided and do not make any changes to arguments of functions or to any types.
-You are free to implement any auxiliary function you might need. - Do not leave any test cases running in your code because this might slow down your program!
-Comment test cases out before submission, otherwise you might hit a time-out. - Do not use any mutable data structures in your submissions!
+You are free to implement any auxiliary function you might need. - Do not use any mutable data structures in your submissions!
 They are not needed.
 This means you cannot create new Arrays or ListBuffers, for example. - Do not use return in your code!
-It has a different meaning in Scala than in Java. - Do not use var!
+It has a different meaning in Scala, than in Java. - Do not use var!
 This declares a mutable variable.
 Only use val! - Do not use any parallel collections!
 No .par therefore!
 Our testing and marking infrastructure is not set up for it.

-Also note that the running time of each part will be restricted to a maximum of 30 seconds on my laptop.
+Also note that the running time of each part will be restricted to a maximum of 360 seconds on my laptop